Rosalina121/ShairportGUI/readme.md

 # ShairportGUI

-A nice web interface for showing the shairport-sync metadata.
+A nice web interface for showing the shairport-sync metadata (and Spotify too now!).

 <table>
   <thead>